Alzino08/flutter-automatic-deploy/README.md

 Disclaimer:
 Guys, mind this is a project adjusted specifically to my needs.
 You should hook up your LLM and ask him to adjust so it works for you.
 For example, I'm using easy_localization and the pre-check is designed for this package specifically.

-Once you provide it with API Key from the App Store (App Manager permission), it will automatically build, push, and submit the app for review for you.
+Once you provide it with API Keys from App Store Connect and Google Play, it will automatically build, push, and submit apps for review on both platforms.

 PR's or improvement ideas welcome.